|The homes and shrines of most locals are adorned with a variety of decorations during the celebration of Ganesh Chaturthi, a 10 day Hindu festival.|

 |This elderly local woman was clearing sticks in front of her home.|

-Isolated on this strip of beach, its unlikely we can determine what’s transpiring all around us.
-The only curious indication of a holiday in process is the fact we haven’t heard or seen the hundreds of fishing boats visible most nights close to the shore of Java, the most populated island on the earth with over 141 million people crowded together, part of the Indonesian chain of islands.
+Isolated on this strip of beach, it’s unlikely we can determine what’s transpiring all around us.
+The only curious indication of a holiday in progress is the fact we haven’t heard or seen the hundreds of fishing boats visible most nights close to the shore of Java, the most populated island on the earth with over 141 million people crowded together, part of the Indonesian chain of islands.
 As to the location of Java:

 “Java lies between Sumatra to the west and Bali to the east.
 Borneo lies to the north and Christmas Island is to the south.
 It is the world’s 13th largest island.”

 |Many holiday decorations are hung on long bamboo poles.|

 “Indonesia comprises 17,508 – 18,306 islands and 8,844 that have been named according to estimates made by the Government of Indonesia, with 922 of those permanently inhabited.”